mhekkel/libzeep/README.md

 	cout << book->content() << endl;

-And writing out an XML file again can be done by writing an xml::document:
+And writing out an XML file again can be done by writing an `xml::document`:

 	cout << doc;

-Or by using xml::writer directly.
+Or by using `xml::writer` directly.

 libzeep has XML Namespace support.
 The qname method of the nodes returns a qualified name, that is the namespace prefix, a colon and the localname contatenated.
-(Something like 'ns:book').
+(Something like `ns:book`).
 The method name() returns the qname() with its prefix stripped off.

-SOAP Server -- usage
+## SOAP Server -- usage

 Have a look at the zeep-test.cpp file to see how to create a server.
 This example server is not entirely trivial since it has three exported methods